fprime-community/gps-tutorial/README.md

 # F´ GPS Tutorial App

-This is an example F´ driver for a NEMA compatible GPS built in the F´ GPS Tutorial (TODO: link?).
-It has been built to run on the raspberry pi but should work on any linux system.
+This is an example F´ driver for NEMA compatible GPS modules built in the F´ GPS Tutorial.
+The tutorial specifically targets the raspberry pi but this application should work on any linux system.

 ## Building